Welcome to today's edition of the Rush 24-7 podcast.

 The American people are not dumb.

-They are not idiots, and they can readily recognize when they are being lied to.
+And they can readily recognize when they are being lied to.

-But this kind of stuff is going to blow up in their face, just like the move on.org ad blew up in their face.
+But this kind of stuff is going to blow up in their face, just like the moveon.org ad blew up in their face.

 Just be patient, folks, and be confident.

-You just don't know about it because those people are Anonymous.
+You just don't know about it because those people are anonymous.

 They're not seeking fame.

-They're not seeking uh uh notoriety.
+They're not seeking notoriety.

-But the people who make this country work have great values, they have manners, they understand when they're being lied to and set up.
+They understand when they're being lied to and set up.

-Uh tactics like this are used.
+Tactics like this are used.

 This will eventually backfire on these people if they keep it up.

-Rich in South Jersey, you're next in open line Friday.
+Rich in South Jersey, you're next in Open Line Friday.

 Hi.

-Hey Rush.
+Hey, Rush.

-Um, good to talk to you.
+Good to talk to you.

 You bet.

-Sometimes, like I just heard you say, like it will backfire on them, but sometimes it doesn't because people forget because so much time goes by.
+Sometimes, like, I just heard you say, like, it will backfire on them, but sometimes it doesn't because people forget because so much time goes by.

-But let me try to like go through this whole thing that I got in my head before I forget it.
+But let me try to go through this whole thing that I got in my head before I forget it.

 Because this could be like a turning point on media distortion.

-They're gonna forget about the specifics.
+They're going to forget about the specifics.

 So it makes you waste time reacting to the negative.